tevora-threat/Dragnet/README.md

 Read the abstract [here](https://defcon.org/html/defcon-26/dc-26-speakers.html#Kain).

 # Getting started
-There is a full readme coming soon, but the short version is:
+There is a full readme [here](https://dragnet.gitbook.io/user-guide/), but the short version is:
 - Everything in the admin directory can be set up on a cloud VM (preferably Ubuntu 18.x)
 - client should be run locally
 - functions will be deployed to cloud functions
-- cron setup is necessary
+- cron instructions will be posted later today (for scheduled emails only) - 9/26/18
 - npm install anywhere you see a package.json
 - keep the /root paths at your own risk 😇